Your Ultimate Guide to Wood Cutting Services at Home Depot

 First, you pick out your wood from the lumber aisle.
 I always double-check the boards for warping or damage before heading to the cutting area.
 Once you’re ready, find the cutting station—usually in the back of the lumber department.
 There’s often a sign or a saw setup with an associate nearby.

 You’ll need to tell the associate exactly what cuts you want.
 I like to bring a sketch or a list with measurements to avoid confusion.
 They’ll mark the wood, set it on the saw, and make the cuts.
-Most stores offer one or two free cuts per board, but additional cuts might cost a small fee, like 50 cents each.
+Most stores offer 5 to 12 free cuts, but additional cuts cost $0.25–$1.00 each depending on the location.
+I always confirm the policy at the cutting station before starting.
 Be patient—sometimes there’s a line, especially on weekends.

 Once the cuts are done, you’ll load the pieces into your cart and head to checkout if you haven’t paid yet.
 It’s that simple!
 Just remember, the associate does the cutting, so you can’t use the saw yourself for safety reasons.